GoogleChrome/web.dev/src/site/content/en/blog/vr-comes-to-the-web/index.md

 authors:
   - joemedley
 date: 2019-10-31
+updated: 2020-01-20
 hero: hero.jpg
 alt: A person using a virtual reality headset.
 description:
   Virtual reality has come to the web in Chrome 79.
 Based on the WebXR Device API, this launch is the foundation for immersive features to come later such as augmented reality.
-Other browsers will be supporting these specs soon, including Firefox Reality, Oculus Browser, Edge and Magic Leap's Helio browser, among others.
+Other browsers will be supporting these specs soon, including Firefox Reality, Oculus Browser, Edge, and Magic Leap's Helio browser, among others.
 tags:
   - post